Winter Foods for Your Body Type: Seasonal Eating Guide

 Vata Types in Winter

-Winter can be challenging for Vata types — cold, dry conditions directly aggravate Vata's natural tendencies.
+Winter is rough on Vata types.
+Cold, dry conditions directly aggravate Vata's natural tendencies.
 Extra nourishment is essential.

 Best winter foods: